~ October 2014 ~

-Lisa’s writing will be featured in a new military spouse book by Elva Resa Publishing … stay tuned for details!
+Lisa’s writing will be featured in Stories Around the Table – a new military spouse book by Elva Resa Publishing … stay tuned for details on book signings!

 ~ May 2014 ~

-Lisa will be the Keynote Speaker at the “Heroes at Home” event on May 8th in Norfolk, Virginia!
+Lisa was the Keynote Speaker at the “Heroes at Home” event on May 8th in Norfolk, Virginia!

 ~ October 2013 ~